fbpx

 Clover Cottage is a small garden packed with inspiring ideas on the use of space, squeezing in a pond with pebble beach attracts a wide variety of insects and wildlife into this charming cottage plot.
 Open in February, March and June the garden gives a taster of life through the seasons from gorgeous spring flowers to billowing roses.

-Owners at 1 Tucker Close, Bev and Tim say: “We have a small walled town garden, designed and planted by us, on a fairly new estate.
+One lovely examples can be found at 1 Tucker Close in Somerset where owners Bev and Tim say: “We have a small walled town garden, designed and planted by us, on a fairly new estate.
 An unexpected design, so visitors tell us, with its wide beds, exuberant planting and small cauldron pond.
 Everything is planted with wildlife in mind.
 Despite it being only three years old, it looks mature and abundant, filled with herbaceous borders, fruit trees, decking, pond and slate rather than grass.”

 Mention water in a garden and Monet’s garden at Giverny may well come to mind.
-The waterlilies, the willow and the wonderful bridge have inspired many gardeners to try and replicate the peace and tranquility of this most beautiful of gardens. and the owners at Lower Brookshill in Shropshire are no exception.
+The waterlilies, the willow and the wonderful bridge have inspired many gardeners to try and replicate the peace and tranquility of this most beautiful of gardens and the owners at Lower Brookshill in Shropshire are no exception.
 Their Monet lily pond (pictured below) was created within a derelict and overgrown 10 acre site in 2010, where cultivated areas now rub shoulders with the natural landscape using fine borrowed views over and down a valley.
 A visit to this tranquil spot is a must.

 Don’t miss a thing